beemanapallyalekhya11/Currency-Converter/README.md

 🌐 **Supported Currencies** (Examples)

- USD 🇺🇸
+- USD 🇺🇸
- EUR 🇪🇺
+- EUR 🇪🇺
- INR 🇮🇳
+- INR 🇮🇳
- JPY 🇯🇵
+- JPY 🇯🇵
- GBP 🇬🇧
+- GBP 🇬🇧
- AUD 🇦🇺
+- AUD 🇦🇺
- CAD 🇨🇦
+- CAD 🇨🇦
- CNY 🇨🇳
+- CNY 🇨🇳
- NPR 🇳🇵
+- NPR 🇳🇵

 📌 **Notes**
--Internet connection is required to fetch exchange rates and flag images.
+- Internet connection is required to fetch exchange rates and flag images.
--You can expand supported currencies in `script.js` by updating the `currencyList` object.
+- You can expand supported currencies in `script.js` by updating the `currencyList` object.
--Flag images are dynamically loaded using the country code via FlagCDN.
+- Flag images are dynamically loaded using the country code via FlagCDN.

 📄 **License**
 This project is open-source and available under the [MIT License](LICENSE).